In this drug factsheet:

 Lung problems: Amiodarone can cause lung problems (pulmonary fibrosis, permanent scarring of the lungs) that, in some cases, can be fatal.
 If you experience any difficulty breathing, wheezing, fever, shortness of breath, cough, or coughing up of blood, accompanied by weakness and weight loss while taking amiodarone, tell your doctor immediately.

 Skin: Amiodarone may make your skin more sensitive to the sun.
-Use sunscreen with minimum SPF and protective clothing while taking amiodarone.
+Use sunscreen with minimum SPF15 and protective clothing while taking amiodarone.
 Some people using amiodarone for long-term treatment may develop a blue-grey discoloration of exposed skin.
 Report any changes in skin colour to your doctor.